redpanda-data/connect/website/docs/components/processors/parquet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::caution EXPERIMENTAL
+:::warning DEPRECATED
-This component is experimental and therefore subject to change or removal outside of major version releases.
+This component is deprecated and will be removed in the next major version release.
+Please consider moving onto [alternative components](#alternatives).
 :::
 Converts batches of documents to or from [Parquet files](https://parquet.apache.org/docs/).